tigeraniya/papy/doc/source/dictionary.rst

 Iterated higher-order map function.
-A function which evaluates another function on all elements of the input collection returning and evaluating the restuls iteratively and lazily.
-Papy depends on the imap implementation provided by the standard Python imap from the itertoos module (itertools.imap) and the custom IMap.
+A function which evaluates another function on all elements of the input collection returning and evaluating the restuls iteratively and lazily. *PaPy* depends on the imap implementation provided by the standard Python imap from the itertoos module (itertools.imap) and the custom *IMap*.

 *IMap*
 ------

-A parallel implementation of a multi-task imap function used within papy.
-Which uses a pool of worker-threads or worker-processes and evaluates functions locally or remotely
+A parallel implementation of a multi-task imap function, which is used within *PaPy.
+It uses a pool of worker-threads or worker-processes and evaluates functions in parallel either locally or remotely.

-worker function
+worker-function
 ---------------

-A function with standarized input/output written to be used by a Worker class instance. (related to: Worker, RPyC)
+A function with a standarized input written to be used by a *Worker* class instance.
+All functionality of a *PaPy* pipeline has to be coded as worker-functions.

-worker process/thread
+worker-process/thread
 ---------------------

 A thread or process inside an IMap instance evaluating a tasklet remotely or